projectacrn/acrn-hypervisor/doc/getting_started/index.rst

    :language: bash

 By default, the script is located in the ``/usr/share/acrn/demo/`` directory.
-Use it directly by making it executable and run it to create a network bridge:
+Run it to create a network bridge:

 .. code-block:: none

    # cd /usr/share/acrn/demo/
-   # chmod +x ./bridge.sh
    # ./bridge.sh
+   # cd

 Set up Reference UOS
 ====================